Skip to content

 6:00 pm Tuesday night – 8:30 am Wednesday morning

-Depending on mountain operations, additional uphill access may be available on Tuesdays and Wednesdays.
-Availability will be posted on this page and communicated via the text messaging system listed at the top of this page.
+Depending on mountain operations, additional uphill access may be opened during the working day on Tuesdays and Wednesdays.
+Availability will be posted on the Mountain Report page.
 Access on these days is highly variable and should not be assumed.
 Access during these times may include designated routes or hours.

 The Bowl is always closed for skiing and snowboarding during hours that lift-service is not available.